 2.4.3.
 Physical activity

-The report on physical activity engagement was obtained using a survey of selection questions, and the classification of sports subjects was based on the World Health Organization recommendations [17].
+The report on physical activity engagement was obtained using a survey of selection questions, and the classification of sports subjects was based on the World Health Organization recommendations [20].
 According to the World Health Organization, a person is considered physically active when they engage in moderate-intensity physical activity for at least 150-300 minutes; vigorous-intensity physical activity for 75-150 minutes; or an equivalent combination of both moderate and vigorous activities throughout the week.
-Muscle-strengthening activities performed on two or more days in a week that involve all major muscle groups are also considered [17].
+Muscle-strengthening activities performed on two or more days in a week that involve all major muscle groups are also considered [20].
+In addition, self-perceived intensity in relation to physical activities was also recorded as low, moderate and high intensity.

 2.5.
 Procedures